Skip to Content

 Guest ratings:

-• Amenities: Highly rated breakfast included, outdoor pool, mountain views.
+- Amenities: Free WiFi, bar, highly rated breakfast included, outdoor pool, mountain views

-This one is best booked if you plan to visit Ubuhebe Crater or The Racetrack and you want to stay close by, maybe for sunrise or sunset photography.
-Just be aware, Scotty’s Castle road is closed until 2023.
+Reviewers rate staff, comfort, cleanliness, facilities and value for money the highest at Shady Lady Bed and Breakfast.
+This one is best booked if you plan to visit Ubuhebe Crater or The Racetrack and you want to stay close by, but it is further from the major attractions near Furnace Creek.

 >> Book Hotel: Shady Lady B&B